 Strategy as it forms the basis of the renewals and maintenance expenditure.
 Some levels of service are decreasing in order to afford our ongoing infrastructure needs.
-Council is proposing to remove the previous service of sealing 1km changes in the management arrangement of our three waters during this LTP, however, in the absence of a fully developed proposal of the Government's road each year as it will not impact road safety; we will stop mowing the berms for visual amenity in our urban areas; and will also close the Greytown recycling centre.
+Council is proposing to remove the previous service of sealing 1km of road each year as it will not impact road safety; we will stop mowing the berms for visual amenity in our urban areas; and will also close the Greytown recycling centre.
 It is not anticipated that any other levels of service will be affected.